randovania/randovania/README.md

 <!-- Begin EXPERIMENTAL -->

-### Experimental Games
- - Metroid Prime 3: Corruption
- - Super Metroid

 <!-- End EXPERIMENTAL -->

 <!-- Begin WELCOME -->

 Randovania can randomize many aspects of its supported games, all while still ensuring they're completable without using any glitches or exploits.
 Its features include:

 * Randomizing what can be found in each item location.
 Weapons, keys, and more can end up in